Zhiming-Huang/Zhiming-Huang.github.io/content/index.md

 I am currently a postdoctoral scholar at Paul G. Allen School of Computer Science & Engineering, University of Washington, WA, USA, advised by [Prof. Jamie Morgenstern](https://jamiemorgenstern.com/).
 I received my PhD (2025) and MSc (2020) in Computer Science from the University of Victoria, BC, Canada, under the supervision of [Prof. Jianping Pan](https://webhome.cs.uvic.ca/~pan/).
 Earlier, I earned my BEng in Communications Engineering in 2018.
-My research focuses on online learning, particularly bandit algorithms, and game theory, with applications to computer networks.
+My research focuses on online learning and game theory, with applications to computer networks.